 - Micki Nozaki, Project Director, Senior Medicare Patrol (SMP)

-- Sandy Morales, Manager of Outreach & Volunteer Coordination, SMP
+- Sandy Morales, SMP Outreach Specialist and Case Manager, SMP

 - Tatiana Fassieux, Training Specialist